Uberspace/shellinspector/docs/syntax.md

 The `_pre` fixture is run before the first spec file is executed, the `_post` fixture is run after the very last spec file, even if something failed.
 Since SSH sessions are established and closed for each spec file independently, changes to the shell environment by the fixture do not influence the tests.
+The variable `SI_USER` is carried over anyway.

 Not specifying a scope is equivalent to: